 - ㅆ /ʃ/ as a palatalised version of ㅅ /s/

-- ㄲ /l/ as an abbreviation of ㄹㄹ (a digraph commonly used to write /l/ in Korean hangul.
+- ㄲ /l/ as an abbreviation of ㄹㄹ (a digraph commonly used in Korean hangul to write /l/ between vowels.
 Think of ㄲ as the chopped-off top half of ㄹㄹ)

 Note: ㅃ, ㅉ, and ㄸ cannot be located in final position, as Korean Hangul does not do so.
 To indicate final position, it needs to be in a separate syllable block with the null vowel (more on that soon).